 How Scorpions Welcomed Fans to a New Decade on ‘Crazy World’

-On Nov.
-6, 1990, veteran German hard rockers Scorpions said hello to the new decade with their 11th studio album, Crazy World.
-It simultaneously marked a return to the band’s familiar sound — bright, clean, but guitar-driven-tough — and a break with some of the group’s longest-held traditions.
+Scorpions said hello to the new decade with their 11th studio album on Nov.
+6, 1990.
+Crazy World simultaneously marked a return to the band’s familiar sound — bright, clean, but guitar-driven tough — and a break with some of the group’s longest-held traditions.

 But it was also the last Scorpions record produced by Dieter Dierks, who had helmed every Scorpions album since 1975's In Trance, and was therefore as important as any band member in created the classic Scorpions sound.
 So they turned to Keith Olsen (Foreigner, Fleetwood Mac, Ozzy Osbourne, Whitesnake) for Crazy World, and decided to shake up their songwriting approach, to boot.

 For years, the bulk of those efforts had fallen to rhythm guitarist Rudolf Schenker and vocalist Klaus Meine, with frequent assists from drummer Herman Rarebell (the best English speaker in the group), but on Crazy World, lead guitarist Matthias Jabs and even bassist Francis Buchholtz joined the fray — all of them aided and abetted where necessary by noted song doctor Jim Vallance (Bryan Adams, Kiss).